NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Nuclear forces are responsible for keeping the nucleons bound in the nucleus.

 These forces come under short-range forces, and the maximum distance of their existence is from $10^{-15}$ m.
 These are one of the strongest forces present in nature.
-They bring stability of the nucleus, and they are attractive in nature.
-They are non-central and does not have any charge dependency.
+They bring stability to the nucleus, and they are attractive in nature.
+They are non-central and do not have any charge dependency.

-And in case of O2 molecule made up of two oxygen atom molecules, the nuclear forces are not accounted s they work within the nucleus so (a) is the correct option.
+And in case of the O2 molecule made up of two oxygen atom molecules, the nuclear forces are not accounted for as they work within the nucleus, so (a) is the correct option.

 Question:6